tradingview/rest_integrations_docs/source/trading/Mapping_symbols.rst

 How to match symbols
 ....................
-You can use `symbols.json`_ with a complete list of all symbols to search for a TradingView symbol.
+You can use *symbols.json* (available upon request) with a complete list of all symbols to search for a TradingView symbol.
 This file is updated daily.

-In response to the `/mapping`_ request, use the ``symbol-fullname`` field value as the TradingView symbol.
+In response to `/mapping`_ request, use the ``symbol-fullname`` field value as the TradingView symbol.
 If the broker partially uses TradingView data and partially connects its own, the mapping must be implemented for all symbols.

+The ``symbol-type`` field in *symbols.json* aims to the market instrument type.
+A symbol can be traded on the different exchanges.
+In this case, ``symbol`` fields will be the same, and fields ``exchange-traded``, ``exchange-listed`` will differ.
+For example, *BLX* symbol is traded on the NYSE and NASDAQ.
+But ``NYSE:BLX`` is a stock, and ``NASDAQ:BLX`` is an index.

+When the user's subscription has ended, he cannot trade on the broker's platform.
+But the user can see already opened positions and order on the TradingView platform.
+In this case broker should send these symbols at `/instruments`_.
+And when a user tries to send an order, ruturn an error message.